AlexisTM/rawsocket_python/README.md

 You are free to contribue, the following capabilities are welcome:

 - Windows compatibility
-- Python 3.x compatibility
-- Server implementation (callbacks on new data)
+- Async implementation (callbacks on new data)
 - Readthedocs documentation
+- More Python versions and OS tests

 ## Credits